acdlite/flummox/docs/quick-start.md

 So how do you use Flux in your view components?
 With a traditional Flux library, we'd use a singleton.
 And if you want to do that, that's perfectly fine.
 Just create a module that exports a Flux instance and you're good to go.
 But again, this won't do on the server, because you need a way to 1) deal with multiple requests, and 2) isolate user-specific data.
 Instead, with Flummox, we create a new Flux instance for every request.

 However, manually passing your Flux instance as props down the component tree isn't the best solution.
-Instead, use FluxMixin and/or FluxComponent.
+Instead, use fluxMixin and/or FluxComponent.
 Under the hood, they use React context to expose your Flux instance to arbitrarily nested views.
 They also make it stupidly easy to subscribe to store updates:

 ```js